Symmetry and Dirac points in graphene spectrum: Degeneracy at

 with eigenvalues $-0.9937$ and $2.7257$.

-Interestingly, in the case of Example~\ref{exm:two_atom}, the graph structure is not rich enough to support the operator $Q_0$: it can be shown that the only lattice-periodic function that can be represented as $T_0 \phi$ must have $f_1=f_2=0$. \end{example}
+Interestingly, in the case of Example~\ref{exm:two_atom}, the graph structure is not rich enough to support the operators $Q^0_1$ or $Q^0_2$: it can be shown that in this case $\spaceH_\perp(\vec{0}) = \emptyset$. \end{example}

-In Appendix~\ref{sec:pert_k0} we give a brief account of the case of pure Laplacian on $\R^2$ at the quasimomentum point $\vec{k} = 0$.
-It is largely parallel to Section~\ref{sec:pert_pure}, but requires more tools from representation theory, introduced in Appendix~\ref{sec:representations}.
+In Appendix~\ref{sec:pert_k0} we give a brief account of the case of pure Laplacian on $\R^2$ at the quasi-momentum point $\vec{k} = 0$.
+It is largely parallel to Section~\ref{sec:pert_pure}, but requires delving deeper into representation theory of Section~\ref{sec:representations}.